-Emma woke from her nap into the silence that was her everyday life.
-She could see the dogs leap from their perches and run outside barking.
+Emma woke into the silence that was her everyday life.
+She could see the dogs leap from their perches and run barking outside.
 Sometimes she followed, sometimes she just lay back down.
 She didn’t know their names, just their smells.
 But that was fine.
 She was content.

 It hadn’t always been this way.
-In the beginning there was sound, and there was Vic and Sarah.
+In the beginning there was sound, and there’d been Vic and Sarah.
 They told her she was a good girl, and called fetch when they threw her ball.
-She loved to stand on Vic’s lap in the car.
-He rolled down the window on sunny days, she stuck her head out and let her ears flap in the wind.
-Smelling the world as Vic drove through it.
+Vic let her sit on his lap when he drove.
+On sunny days he’d roll the window down and let Emma stick her head out.
+Her ears would flap in the wind and she’d smell the world as he drove through it.

-“Careful not to fall out,” he’d say, and brace her body with his arm.
-Vic would never let that happen, she trusted him.
+“Careful not to fall out,” Vic’d say, and brace her body with his arm.
+He would never let that happen, she trusted him.
 He was so big.
 A giant.
 So was Sarah, but they were gentle, and she knew they would never hurt her.

-Sometimes, she would stand against Sarah’s bed and she would lift her so they could lay together.
-Or, she’d jump into Vic’s lap as he watched television.
+Sometimes, Emma would stand against Sarah’s bed and she would lift her so they could lay together.
+Or, Emma would jump into Vic’s lap as he watched television.
 But it wasn’t the same.

 One day Vic lifted her onto Sarah’s bed.
 Emma looked up into her face, it was different, and Sarah started crying.
-When she hugged her, her arms felt thin and weak.
+When Sarah hugged her, her arms felt thin and weak.
 Emma tried to lick away her tears, but they just came faster.
-That was the last time she saw her.
+That was the last time she saw Sarah.
 There were days after that, that strangers came to feed her.
 She was lonely.

 One day the lady had tears in her eyes.
 She hugged Emma, set her on Vic’s chest and stroked her.
 He felt funny.
 The lady cried, and Emma blinked.
 Men filled the room and Vic and the bed were gone.
 There was only the lady and her.
 Emma stayed with the lady a while, but it was different.
 Then the lady took her to another place.
 She hugged Emma, cried, and walked away.